 First preparatory meeting of an ad-hoc Working Group on Education and Culture was held in Ashgabat on 26 April 2017.

 Relations between the European Parliament and Majlis of Turkmenistan are conducted through the mechanism of Inter-Parliamentary Meetings; the most recent 4th EU-Turkmenistan Inter-Parliamentary Meeting was held in Ashgabat on 19-20 April 2017.

 The EU and Turkmenistan Memorandum of Understanding on cooperation in the field of energy (2008) facilitates the information exchange on energy policies, the diversification of transit routes and the promotion of renewables and energy efficiency.
-The latest bilateral meeting within the framework of this Memorandum took place in Ashgabat on 26th April 2016, while the next meeting is scheduled in 2018.
+The latest bilateral meeting within the framework of this Memorandum took place in Ashgabat on 8th February 2018, while another technical meeting was held in Brussels on 12th October 2018.

 EU Human Rights and Democracy Country Strategy for Turkmenistan focuses on the following priority areas:

 EU-Turkmenistan Human Rights Dialogue

 Human rights are an important aspect of the bilateral relations between the EU and Turkmenistan.
 Since the launch of a bilateral annual Human Rights dialogue in 2008, the EU has already held ten meetings of this Human Rights Dialogue with Turkmenistan authorities, most recently in Brussels on 21st June 2018, allowing for constructive and open discussions on a number of issues related to human rights and democratization, including: prison conditions; torture and enforced disappearances; judicial reforms and the rule of law; freedom of association, of expression and of belief; role of independent Ombudsman.

 EU Annual Report on Human Rights and Democracy in the World